sa2c/CellProfiler-RunOnCluster/README.md

  * Image type first: Select `Yes` if the image type appears before the measurement number in the image file name.
 Select `No` if the measurement number appears before the image type.
  * Maximum Runtime (hours): The amount of time to reserve a node for on the cluster.
 The actual runtime can be lower, but not larger than this.
 If the run takes longer than the time given, it will be terminated before completion.
 Must be less than 72.

 Submit the pipeline by pressing `Analyze Images`.
 The plugin will copy the image files and the pipeline to the cluster and add the process to the queue.

- ### Checking run status
+### Checking Run Status

 Open the ClusterView module in the Data Tools menu.
 You will see a list of all runs submitted to the cluster.
 Under the run name the module will display `PENDING` for runs in queue or currently running and `COMPLETED` for runs that have stopped running.
 Click `Update` in the upper left corner to refresh the status of the runs.
 Use the `Download Results` button to download and inspect the results.

 If you have already downloaded the results, the button label will change to `Download Again`.